Feringa, Prof. Ben

 Feringa has been awarded numerous prizes, including the 2004 Spinoza Prize, the highest Dutch prize in science, awarded by the Netherlands Organisation for Scientific Research (NWO).
 In 2008 the Royal Netherlands Academy of Arts and Sciences (KNAW) appointed Feringa Academy Professor, giving him the opportunity to concentrate on whatever he wanted in the field of innovative teaching and research for five years.
 Feringa is the Vice President of the KNAW also.
 In 2011 he received the Van 't Hoff medal.
 This is awarded once every ten years by the University of Amsterdam for work in the field of chemistry.
 In May 2013 he was awarded a TOP grant of EUR 780,000 by the Netherlands Organisation for Scientific Research (NWO).
 The grant is for his research on molecular motors.

-In July 2013 Feringa was awarded the Lilly European Distinguished Science Award, followed in September by the Marie Curie Medal, the highest honor awarded annually by the Polish Chemical Society for chemist working outside Poland.
-In november 2013 he was awarded two important Japanese prizes, in September 2014 followed by the prestigious Cope Scholar Award of the American Chemical Society.
+In 2013 Feringa was awarded the Lilly European Distinguished Science Award, followed by the Marie Curie Medal, the highest honor awarded annually by the Polish Chemical Society for chemist working outside Poland.
+Also in 2013 he was awarded two important Japanese prizes, in 2014 followed by the prestigious Cope Scholar Award of the American Chemical Society.
+In november 2015 he received the Chemistry for the Future Solvay Prize.

 - An electrically powered nanovehicle (Feringa in Unifocus)